home-assistant/operating-system/README.md

 Home Assistant Operating System (formerly HassOS) is an operating system optimized for hosting [Home Assistant](https://www.home-assistant.io) and its [Add-ons](https://www.home-assistant.io/addons/).

 Home Assistant Operating System uses Docker as Container engine.
 It by default deploys the Home Assistant Supervisor as a container.
 Home Assistant Supervisor in turn uses the Docker container engine to control Home Assistant Core and Add-Ons in separate containers.
 Home Assistant Operating System is **not** based on a regular Linux distribution like Ubuntu.
-It is built using [buildroot](https://buildroot.org/) and it is optimized for running Home Assistant, especially on single board compute (SBC) devices like the Pi, ODROID, NUC, and Tinker Board (see supported hardware below).
+It is built using [buildroot](https://buildroot.org/) and it is optimized for running Home Assistant, especially on single board compute (SBC) devices like the Pi, ODROID, NUC and Tinker Board (see supported hardware below).

 ## Features